 - about 70 grams of medium weight yarn (I used cotton because I had it but anything would work fine)

 - optional – a change of yarn, either in texture, weight and/or colour, such as the bulky yarn I used – enough to make a row or scallops around your wreath (sorry, I can’t be more specific than that about quantity because mine was leftover from another project.).
 Or, just continue with the first yarn.
 See different examples linked above.

 - two hooks, a smaller one (I used a 5.5) for the medium weight yarn and a larger one (I used a 6mm) for the bulky yarn (not shown in image above), or just one hook of not using a bulky yarn.

-↑ 1st row – Single crochet closely all around ring, adding enough stitched to completely hide the ring.
+↑ 1st row – Single crochet closely all around ring, adding enough stitches to completely hide the ring.
 Slip-stitch to close ring of stitches. ↑

 ↑ 2nd row – “Chain 1 + Single Crochet” into every second stitch.
 Slip Stitch to close ring. ↑

 ↑ 4th row – Ch1, *sc into back loop of every stitch for 5 stitches (this is “the 5” referred to in next row), “single-crochet, chain-2, single-crochet” into next (6th) stitch*.
-Repeat between ** all around, ss to close ring.
+Repeat between ** all around.
+Slip-stitch to close ring.
 (It doesn’t matter so much if your count isn’t exact at the end, ending with fewer or more than 5 won’t really show up very much, and that part can be hidden behind a bow when you hang your wreath.) ↑

 ↑ 5th row (1st row of scallops) – *7 double crochet stitches into middle stitch of “the 5”.
 Slip-stitch into front loop below “sc, ch2, sc” in previous row * (first scallop formed).
 Repeat between ** all around.
 Ss to close ring.
 Cut yarn. ↑